treeverse/lakeFS/docs/reference/cli.md

 ### lakectl cherry-pick

-cherry-pick a ref into a branch
+Cherry-Pick a ref into a branch

 #### Synopsis
 {:.no_toc}